vinhta1/Obsidian-Repository/SCCoM/Private/Factions.md

 The meatheads and the faces of the group.
 It's always a kid that's bigger than everyone else, or a kid whose parents are high up the ladder.
 They always use unsavory tactics and they're not afraid of anyone.
 They tend to exploit the leniency of adults.
 Classic bullies with a little too much cash and power to have any reason to do otherwise.
 If they can't punch their way out, they'll talk their way out.
 Their job is extorting and harassing kids, tricking and exploiting adults, and holding territory.

-# Cleaver Gang, Axe Gang from Kung Fu Hustle
+# The Cleavers, Axe Gang from Kung Fu Hustle
 ### Goal: Make Money, Send a Message
 Extort money from businesses and the locals, pay off the cops, recruit members, rinse and repeat.
 If the threats of violence won't convince someone, the actualization of violence will.
 Pure brutality speaks loud here.
 But when people are a little tougher than expected, they'll break legendary martial artists out of prisons or hire pricey assassins.
-### Black Suits and Top Hats
-Hoodies and black blazers/coats for casual wear, black top hats when in business.
 ### The Gun's for Looks; the Cleaver's for Business
 Most members of this gang stick to any old meat cleaver they can get their hands on, usually holstered to their back and concealed by their coat.
 However, when they've got their suit on, they sometimes don't bother with hiding their knives.
 Officers tend to carry a sidearm as well, but will more often send their goons out if they ever need to protect themselves or end someone.

+# The Hustlers, The Apartments from Kung Fu Hustle
+### Goal: Make Money,

 # The Black Company